ash8m/slurm-docker-cluster/README.md

 - `slurm_jobdir`: Mounted to `/data`
 - `var_lib_mysql`: Mounted to `/var/lib/mysql`
 - `var_log_slurm`: Mounted to `/var/log/slurm`
+- `ipa_data`: Mounted to `/data` in ipa-server

 ## 🛠️  Building the Docker Image

 The version of the Slurm project and the Docker build process can be simplified by using a `.env` file, which will be automatically picked up by Docker Compose.

-Install podman-compose if you want to use podman
+Install podman-compose if you are using podman.
+You can replace any docker compose commands with `podman-compose` and they should work.

 ```bash
  pip3 install podman-compose